jewlofthelotus/SlickQuiz-WordPress/readme.txt

 This is the initial setup of the plugin.

 == Upgrade Notice ==

+= 1.1.0 =
+* Added NEW option to enable the saving of user scores!!
+* Added NEW option to customizable the user's name label when score saving is enabled

 = 1.0.19 =
 * Bug fix: resolved issue with fuzzy URL matching in the admin interface